 Jesus Christ biography

-Jesus Christ was born in 2-6 BCE in Bethlehem, Judea.
+Jesus Christ was born circa 6 B.C. in Bethlehem.
 Little is known about his early life, but as a young man, he founded Christianity, one of the world’s most influential religions.
 His life is recorded in the New Testament, more a theological document than a biography.
 According to Christians, Jesus is considered the incarnation of God and his teachings an example for living a more spiritual life.
 Christians believe he died for the sins of all people and rose from the dead.

-Jesus was born between 2 and 6 BCE, in Bethlehem, Judea.
+Jesus was born circa 6 B.C. in Bethlehem.
 His mother, Mary, was a virgin who was betrothed to Joseph, a carpenter.
 Christians believe Jesus was born through Immaculate Conception.
 His lineage can be traced back to the house of David.
 According to the Gospel of Matthew (2:1), Jesus was born during the reign of Herod the Great, who upon hearing of his birth felt threatened and tried to kill Jesus by ordering all of Bethlehem’s male children under age two to be killed.
 But Joseph was warned by an angel and took Mary and the child to Egypt until Herod’s death, where upon he brought the family back and settled in the town of Nazareth, in Galilee.

 After baptism, Jesus went into the Judean desert to fast and meditate for 40 days and nights.
 The Temptation of Christ is chronicled in the Gospels of Matthew, Mark and Luke (known as the Synoptic Gospels).
 The Devil appeared and tempted Jesus three times, once to turn stone to bread, once to cast himself off a mountain where angels would save him, and once to offer him all the kingdoms of the world.
 All three times, Jesus rejected the Devil's temptation and sent him off.